snowplow-incubator/snowplow-micro-examples/README.md

 ```
 *Arguments*: None

-This is arguably the most important test, if you only implement one test this is a great place to start.
+This is arguably the most important assertion, if you only implement one this is a great place to start.
 It ensures that all of your data is sent to micro and ends up in good events, so all of your data is in your warehouse and you can interpret it as expected.

 #### .noOfGoodEvents